millord/typescript100daysChallenge/README.md

 The purpose of this algorithm is to make a border at the beginning and bend of a array of strings. add them all. :grin:

+3. addTwoDigits:

+The purpose of this algorithm is to take a two digt number and add each digit, so if you addTwoDigits(29) you will get 11. add them all. :smirk: